 Belén completed her PhD thesis on «Strongly correlated electrons in low dimensional systems» in 2002.
 She had a postdoc position in Guelph (Canada).
-Actually she has a permanent position and is a colleague in our group (and a friend).
+Actually she has a Senior Researcher position at the ICMM and is a colleague in our group (and a friend).

 - Fernando’s thesis was on «The influence of morphology and long range interactions on the electronic properties of graphene» defended in 2010.
 After having had postdoctoral positions in Indiana, Berkeley, and Oxford, (he gained two Marie Curie grants), he has a position as Ikerbasque in the Donostia International Physics Center since the fall 2018.
 He got the 2017 Young Researchers prize of the Spanish Royal Society of Physics.
 He is now a colleague and a friend.